-NTP
+NTP Configuration

-Obtain NTP server address via DHCP - use a DHCP server to automatically find an NTP server to synchronize clock of the AXIS 240Q with the other devices on the network
+Obtain NTP server address via DHCP - use a DHCP server to automatically find an NTP server to synchronize clock of the Axis video server with the other devices on the network.

 Use the following NTP server address - use the host name or IP address of a specific NTP server for time synchronization.